A Sequenced Strategy for Improving Outcomes in People With Knee Osteoarthritis Pain

 Behavioral: - Pain Coping Skills Training

 Participants will be provided with a written manual that includes login information for the pain coping skills training website.
-They will be expected to log into the system weekly, work through the modules, and participate in skills practice.
+The participants will be expected to log into the system weekly, work through the modules, and participate in skills practice.
 This intervention will be conducted in combination with best practices and duloxetine.

 Other: - Best Practices